 Our Experience Setting Up an OCPS 403b

-Security Benefit’s NEA DirectInvest was the only good 403b plan.
-PlanMember Services’ Direct Program was the only mediocre 457b plan.
-Every other plan severely cuts into investment returns due to excessive fees.
+At the time Security Benefit’s NEA DirectInvest was the only good 403b plan and PlanMember Services’ Direct Program was the only mediocre 457b plan.
+Every other plan severely cut into investment returns due to excessive fees.

 We submitted the necessary paperwork to enroll in Security Benefit’s NEA DirectInvest 403b.
 OCPS Retirement Services denied our paperwork because it lacked an adviser’s signature, which they insisted was required for our self-directed plan.